isaacbenadiba/tech-wellbeing-analysis/README.md

 └── README.md

 ## Research Question
-- Does daily screen time predict mental health outcomes (stress, anxiety, depression)?
+Does daily screen time predict mental health outcomes (stress, anxiety, and depression), and is this association moderated by sleep quality?

-- Does sleep quality moderate this effect?
+## Secondary Aim
-- What is the distributional nature of screen time behavior?
+To characterize the statistical distribution of daily screen time in order to inform model selection and diagnostics.

 ## Methods & Statistical Tools
 - Regression with interaction term: `screen_time × sleep_quality`